There are 74.1 million baby boomers, and 10,000 of them turn age 65 every day, while 4,000 seniors turn age 85 daily.

 It’s important to do your homework prior to embarking on this journey.
 Assisted living homes are businesses – they have some unique stipulations and cannot always be converted based on residential zones.

-Be sure to check with the city and country about the zoning of your property.
+Be sure to check with the city and county about the zoning of your property.
 There will likely be an application process for a local business license.

 Oftentimes, businesses are required to present blueprints and a business plan with the application form and fees.